NBlaze860/Shipsy-Inventory-Manager/docs/AI_USAGE.md

     - **Reasoning:** The goal was to complete the core functionality for managing products in the inventory system.
 The changes provide a fully functional set of CRUD endpoints for products, adhering to the project's architectural patterns.
     - **Verification method:** The user can manually review the code changes in `ProductService.js` and `productController.js` and the updates to the documentation files.
     - **Related Commit:** Pending user commit

+5.  **Date:** 2025-08-15 12:00 AM (Approximate)

+    - **Context:** The user wanted to implement the login, logout, and getProfile features in the authentication system.
+    - **Exact Prompt:** The user provided instructions via the `GEMINI.md` file to implement the `login`, `logout`, and `getProfile` routes in the controller and service layers.
+The user also requested to update the documentation files.
+    - **AI Output Summary:** The AI successfully implemented the requested authentication features in the service and controller layers, following the existing code style and architecture.
+It also updated the `DESIGN.md`, `ARCHITECTURE.md`, and `AI_USAGE.md` files to reflect these changes.
+    - **Applied Changes:**
+      - `backend/src/services/AuthService.js`: Added `login`, `logout`, and `getProfile` methods.
+      - `backend/src/controllers/authController.js`: Implemented the corresponding controller functions to handle API requests and responses.
+      - `docs/DESIGN.md`: Added a new section detailing the implementation of the user authentication features.
+      - `docs/ARCHITECTURE.md`: Updated the description of the service and controller layers to be more specific.
+      - `docs/AI_USAGE.md`: Added this entry to log the interaction.
+    - **Reasoning:** The goal was to complete the core functionality for user authentication in the inventory system.
+The changes provide a fully functional set of authentication endpoints, adhering to the project's architectural patterns.
+    - **Verification method:** The user can manually review the code changes in `AuthService.js` and `authController.js` and the updates to the documentation files.
+    - **Related Commit:** Pending user commit